YouTube video for this section is still under creation. Please be patient ^^

 I'll make sure to keep this in mind for any future tasks that require using this tool!

-INFO: [AI_RESPONSE]: So I understand now.
+INFO: [AI_RESPONSE][From: Ai assistant]: So I understand now.
 Thank you for the clarification!

 To use the `get_temperature` tool, I will extract each parameter and use it as a JSON key with its corresponding value.